jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 Insert Picture of NVMe here
 Insert Price here

 The future of disk is something of a Hybrid between ram and solid state/flash memory.
-Intel launched a platform called Optane
+Intel launched a platform called Optane.
+The target is cloud based servers running OS Containers and Virtualized platforms.
+The idea is to increase the speed of hard disk to the point that is is close or equal in speed to RAM (Non-volitile memory)  there by elimating potential system bottleneck and making the platform of memory a sinlge platform.
+As of 2018 the cost and technology is still a bit prohibitive, but this is where the industry will move in the next 5 to 10 years.

 Show optane image